madpilot/mDNSResolver/README.md

 ## Why?

 My home automation projects don't need discovery - I just wanted to be able to enter the name of my MQTT server when configuring my devices.
-There are other libraries out there that do discovery of services, but they didn't do name resolution easier - as a result they included more code than I needed.
+There are other libraries out there that do discovery of services, but they didn't do name resolution easy - And they introduced more code than I needed.

 # Installation